mrtoronto/MetadataExtractor/gds_scraper_mt/README.md

 ### `Individual Scripts`

 I'd like to do little writeups about each of the scripts like I did for the PubMed parser but I haven't gotten a chance yet.
+For now, please reference each functions docstring.